-Quizzes and Tests: Those are designed to test learning of class materials (grammar, vocabulary) as well as general reading and listening comprehension on themes related to class material.
+Quizzes and Tests: Those are designed to test learning of class materials (grammar, vocabulary) as well as general reading (including content from the reader) and listening comprehension on themes related to class material.

 Oral examination: The oral exams may be in the format of video, short conversation, short scenarios prepared in advance and/or oral presentations related to themes covered in class.
 They will be done individually, in pairs or in small groups.
-The student's video and microphone will be required to be turn on for both grade distribution options.